Vyral/john-quinn/_posts/2019-08-15-5-reasons-to-sell-your-home-in-2019.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/John+Quinn/Videos/Memphis+Real+Estate-+5+Reasons+to+Sell+Your+Home+in+2019.mp4
 pullquote: >-
-  The heavy for housing demand we’re seeing is thanks in no small part to this wave of millennial buyers.
+  The heavy housing demand we’re seeing is thanks in no small part to this wave of millennial buyers.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false